Kshan Amrutache

 Kshan Amrutache (Marathi: क्षण अमृताचे) is a Marathi album by Saleel Kulkarni & Lata Mangeshkar.
 The album was released on 7 July 2013 at Yashwantrao Chavan Stadium, Kothrud, Pune.
 The album was released by Pt.
 Hridaynath Mangeshkar.
 Saleel Kulkarni stated that it was his dream to work with Lata Mangeshkar.

+The lyrics, written by various acclaimed poets, explore themes of time, memory, love, and life’s fleeting moments.
+The title Kshan Amrutache, which translates to “Moments of Nectar,” reflects the emotional and poetic depth of the songs.

+This album holds a special place in Marathi music as it marked one of Lata Mangeshkar’s rare later-life collaborations in the non-film music space.
+Her timeless voice, combined with Kulkarni’s sensitive compositions, received widespread praise from critics and audiences alike.
+The album was celebrated not only for its musical excellence but also for bringing together two generations of artists in a heartfelt musical experience.